 Siemens has been active in China since 1872.
 Over the course of more than 145 years, a collaborative partnership has been established based on trust.
-From the delivery of the first pointer telegraph to the construction of power plants and the “new Silk Road” – one of the largest infrastructure projects in human history – Siemens has always been an innovative and reliable partner across national and continental boundaries.
+From the delivery of the first pointer telegraph to the construction of power plants and the Memorandum of Understanding between Siemens and China in 1985, the company has always been an innovative and reliable partner across national and continental boundaries.

 We will probably soon get started in China.
 The ambassador here has reported back to China and as a result the Chinese administration ... has expressed a wish to obtain dynamos from us.Werner von Siemens, 1879